zhreyaa/frontend/README.md

 # frontend
-Our application is named HEALOFY
+Our application is named HEALOFY.
 This repository contains the frontend code for it.

 Watch the video of our Application here